curl/curl/docs/BUG-BOUNTY.md

 The vulnerability has to be fixed and publicly announced (by the curl project) before a bug bounty will be considered.

+Once the vulnerability has been published by curl, the researcher can request their bounty from the [Internet Bug Bounty](https://hackerone.com/ibb).

 Bounties need to be requested within twelve months from the publication of the vulnerability.